racker/node-rackspace-shared-middleware/README.md

 A middleware which deserializes the request body and performs a validation on it using the provided Valve object.
 This middleware must be used in combination with body parser one.

+## Timing

+A middleware which uses instruments library to record how long the request processing took.

 # License